Frater-SDK/frater/README.md

-# frater
+# Frater
-> Frater - Streamlining Machine Learning Systems
+> Frater - Streamlining Large Scale Machine Learning Systems

 Frater is a framework and toolkit whose goal is to simplify and streamline building large scale machine learning systems in research and production, as well as providing